oracle-livelabs/sprints/analytics/sprint-oac-create-advanced-calculations/create-advanced-calculations.md

     ![Type out a calculation and validate](images/name-calculation-validate.png)

-5. After a successful validattion, the screen will provide a green code response next to the button.
-You can now click save to generate your new calculation.
+5. After a successful validation, the screen will provide a green code response next to the button.
+You can now click **save** to generate your new calculation.

    ![The validated calculation page](images/validated-calculation.png)